akamai/terraform-provider-akamai/docs/use-cases/creating-a-security-configuration.md

 }
 ```

-> **Note**.
-We won't go into any of the other details involved in creating a security policy.
+> **Note:** We won't go into any of the other details involved in creating a security policy.
 You can find that information in the article Creating a Security Policy.

 At this point we have a new configuration and a new security policy; all that's left is to specify the WAF mode.
 To do that, we need two things: the configuration ID and the security policy ID.
 We already have the configuration ID: we just used it to create the security policy.
 But what about the security policy ID?